 There are a number of venues and places to visit that may be beneficial for autistic people – discover more details by clicking on the boxes below

-Some may be specifically for autistic people and others are not – but might still be suitable
+Some are specifically for autistic people and others are not – but might still be suitable

 Remember that each autistic person has unique needs and preferences, so it’s best to check suitability with each organisation